jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 ![Solo](subscriptions/solo.png)

 If you want to bring in some collaborators you can start a new team, invite them to join the team, and then share some of your projects with the team.
+It won't cost your collaborators anything to contribute to projects that you own.

 As a Billing Admin for your Personal team you can upgrade or cancel your subscription at any time.